 Crystal Little Owl is a mother of two and a proud member of the Aaniiih (Gros Ventre).
 She is originally from the Fort Belknap Indian reservation but has been living in the Flathead valley for 7+ years.
 Crystal holds a bachelor of Science in Community Health degree from the University of Montana.
 She believes in the value of higher education and all the possibilities it can open.

 Dugan Coburn (Blackfeet/Klamath/Pit River) is a Great Falls Pre-College Advisor for the Montana Educational Talent Search Program.
 He has a B.S. in Medical Technology and has been a small business owner.
-He has lived in Great Falls for the past 18 years.
-He enjoys helping students and families realize that they can continue their education past high school.
+He has lived in Great Falls for the past 23 years.
+He enjoys fishing, hunting and photography.

 Talent Search is one of the TRiO programs (Talent Search, Upward Bound, Student Support Services) created by Congress in 1965 to provide equal opportunity for higher education to all Americans.